gasparl/citapp_mobile/README.md

 ### Citation

 Cite the SmaRT-CIT as:

+Lukács, G. (2021).
+SmaRT-CIT: Smartphone app for the Response Time Concealed Information Test. _Journal of Open Research Software, 9_(1), 1-7. https://doi.org/10.5334/jors.341

+You can also refer to the paper that validated the core of this framework:

 Lukács, G., Kleinberg, B., Kunzi, M., & Ansorge, U. (2020).
 Response Time Concealed Information Test on Smartphones. _Collabra: Psychology, 6_(1), 4. http://doi.org/10.1525/collabra.255